damianbal/restpal/readme.md

 ### Validation

-If you want to validate POST (create) and PATCH (update) requests then you need to use singleton 'damianbal\Restpal\RestpalConfiguration'.
+If you want to validate POST (createResource) and PATCH (updateResource) requests then you need to use singleton 'damianbal\Restpal\RestpalConfiguration'.

 You can resolve RestpalConfiguration in controllers constructor or set validations in AppServiceProvider.php